You are the town counsel for a Town (Town). You seek formal

 268A, s.20 as prevailing over the conflicting charter.

-Prior to the adoption of the charter, the Attorney Ceneral
+Prior to the adoption of the charter, the Attorney General

 determined that the charter was "not inconsistent with the

-constitution and laws enacted in pusuance thereto."
+constitution and laws enacted in pursuance thereto."
 You do not

 contend, nor do we conclude the Attorney General's review to